lyantovski/skills-gh-pages/index.md

 ---
-title: Welcome to my blog - Editd by Lior!
+title: Welcome to my blog - Edited by Lior!
 ---